bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Number must be less than 10
 ```

-_Now, `nullableSpecification` starts with [Optional](#optional) command and therefore - null doesn't result with an error.
+_Now, `nullableSpecification` starts with [Optional](#optional) command, and therefore - null doesn't result with an error.
 On the other hand - if nullable has a value, it is passed and validated with `numberSpecification`._

 - [Every built-in rule](#rules) for a value type has an extra variant for the nullable of this type.
   - So you don't need to provide `AsNullable` in the most popular and simple cases.